Celia Sawyer

-Celia Valerie Sawyer (born August 1966) is a British businesswoman, interior designer and dealer both through her own companies and on the Channel 4 programme Four Rooms.
+Celia Valerie Sawyer (born 10 August 1966) is a British businesswoman, interior designer and dealer both through her own companies and on the Channel 4 programme Four Rooms.

 Background

 Sawyer was born in Dulwich, South London and grew up near Bournemouth on the south coast of England.
 She left school aged 15, with few qualifications.
 An early job was as a dental nurse.
 She then claims that she "modelled for a few years" but was "not very successful".
-This led her to starting a business as a photographer's agent, representing photographers and helping them find them work on campaigns for advertising agencies, including Saatchi & Saatchi.
+This led her to start a business as a photographer's agent, representing photographers and helping them find work for them on campaigns for advertising agencies, including Saatchi & Saatchi.

 Sawyer turned to property investments, but is best known for her interior design work.
 She is now a self-made multi-millionaire.